dainyjose/face-detection-app/README.md

 A React Native (Expo Bare Workflow) project using **TypeScript**, **Bun**, **ESLint**, **Prettier**, and **Jest** fully structured and scalable.

+## Project Description

+Face Detection App with React Native using react-native-vision-camera and frame processor.

 ---

 ## Table of Contents